 How do unneeded treatments impact spending?

 Researchers estimate that 30% of annual US healthcare spending could be unnecessary, including “avoidable hospitalizations, unnecessary procedures and testing” and unneeded medications.

-How frequently are patients receiving too many tests or too much treatment?
+How frequently are patients receiving too many tests or treatments?

 A survey of US primary care doctors found that 42% believe their own patients are receiving too much care; in contrast, only 6% said their patients were receiving too little.
 That’s a lot of doctors who think their patients get too many tests or treatments!

 Of course, it’s not only primary care doctors who are prescribing too much medical care.
 Many patients close to death receive aggressive, expensive treatments, which may prolong life a bit but may also prolong suffering.

 But what about too many tests and treatments for healthier people?
 Unfortunately, seemingly healthy people, including those with non-life-threatening illnesses, receive too many test and treatments as well.